magit/ghub/README.md

-Ghub is intentionally limited to only provide these two essential features — basic request functions and guided setup — to avoid being too opinionated, which would hinder wide adaption.
+Ghub is intentionally limited to only provide these two essential features — basic request functions and guided setup — to avoid being too opinionated, which would hinder wide adoption.
 It is assumed that wide adoption would make life easier for users and maintainers alike, because then all packages that talk to the Github API could be configured the same way.

-Consulting the [manual](https://magit.vc/manual/ghub) can be benefitial.
+Consulting the [manual](https://magit.vc/manual/ghub) can be beneficial.